liudichen/mui-message/README.md

   message.destroy();
 ```

-The configurable items of props of MessageBox and option of message are shown below: [props-and-option](##props-and-option)
+The configurable items of props of MessageBox and option of message methods are shown below:

-## props-and-option
+## Props and option

-MessageBox's props, option parameter of message and its sub methods are as same as those of notistack.
+Props of `MessageBox`, option parameter of message and its sub methods are as same as those of notistack.
 You can refer to [documentation of notistack](https://iamhosseindhv.com/notistack/api)

 ### defaultProps of MessagBox

 The default props of `MessageBox` are as follows.
-You can overwrite them by passing custom props to `MessageBox`.
+You can overwrite them by passing custom props to the `MessageBox` component.

 ```javascript
 MessageBox.defaultProps = {